-- To the same blender containing the rest of the tofu mixture, add the raspberries and blend for about 30-60 seconds.
-If you have a high speed blender, this should be enough to reach that mousse-like texture.
-If not, then blend for a bit longer.
+- To the same blender containing the rest of the tofu mixture, add the raspberries and blend for about 30-60 seconds or until super smooth.

 - Pour the raspberry-tofu mixture equally into 4 to 6 serving jars.

-- Then, separate the 1 cup of the white tofu mixture equally in between the jars on top of the raspberry layer.
+- Then, separate the 1 cup of the white vanilla tofu mixture equally in between the jars on top of the raspberry layer.
 Be gentle when pouring it so it sits on top.
-Add fresh rasberries if desired.
+Add fresh raspberries if desired.

 - The mousse effect of this dessert is created by blending the ingredients together long enough to incorporate air into the mixture.
-If you have a high-speed blender (vitamix or blendtec), then blending for one minute should be enough.
-If not, then blend for a bit longer to reach the same texture.
+The texture is somehow in between a mousse and a pudding.
+If you have a high-speed blender (vitamix or blendtec), then blending for one minute should be enough to get that mousse-like texture.
+If not, then blend for a bit longer.